ksadangrit/melbourne-housing/README.md

             total_sales = sum(price))
 ```

-**The median price**

-We'll calculate the **median** price for each type of property in each year.
-I've opted for the median over the mean, particularly for time-based trends, as outliers with large values could distort the portrayal of the property market.
-This differs from our approach for suburb averages, which are area-based.
+In the previous part, we found the average and middle prices for each property type.
+Now, we'll split the data by year and compare how the average and middle prices differ.
+This comparison will help us understand how the data is spread out.
+We'll use this information for our next step in visualizing the data.

+**Average and Median price**
 ```
-median_per_year <- melbourne_housing_clean %>%
+sum_per_year <- melbourne_housing_clean %>%
   group_by(type, year) %>%
-  summarise(median_price = median(price))
+  summarise(median_price = median(price),
+            avg_price = mean(price))
 ```

 ### Monthly